sewelltatwit/Trivia-Game/ProgressUpdates.md

 The process of sending a message from one machine to another reliably will most likely be the most daunting challenge of the project.
 The demo in class will be followed as a guideline for this problem.

+# Comments
+1. Break down more on the bullet points.
+For example Finished skeleton code and question class --> What are in the skeleton code?
+What question class is for?